Outboard Marine Corporation: Expansion and growth in the postwar years

 The stern-drive, or inboard-outboard motors, were available both as separate units for boat-builders, or as components of boats produced by OMC.
 Built to give the fuel economy and dependability of inboard engines, they were nevertheless as versatile as outboards.
 By 1965 the company was selling only about 20,000 stern drives a year, however, and sales of the outboards were still outpacing them tenfold.
 The problem stemmed from the engine's state-of-the-art technology; many dealers did not know how to repair these motors, and owners were often ignorant of maintenance needs.
 OMC met this challenge by developing computerized week-long repair and maintenance classes for dealer training.
 Four schools, two permanently stationed in San Francisco, California, and Waukegan, Illinois, and two mobile units familiarized customers with the new engines.

 During the 1960s, public interest in novel sports offered new market potential.
-Alert to novel trends, OMC entered the snowmobile industry with enthusiasm, introducing the Evinrude Skeeter and the Johnson Skee-Horse in 1964, each sure to thrill riders with speeds of more than 30 miles per hour.
+OMC entered the snowmobile industry, introducing the Evinrude Skeeter and the Johnson Skee-Horse in 1964, each capable of speeds exceeding 30 miles per hour.
 Another innovation was the Evinrude Aquanaut for skin diving, also sold under the Johnson tradename Air-Buoy.
 Consisting of a floating gasoline-powered compressor, the unit supplied air to two masked divers at the same time.
 Another breakthrough was the loop-charged outboard, devised after the company went back to powerboat racing for the first time since World War II.

 By October 1967, OMC's fiscal year-end sales had reached $233.4 million.
 Of this amount, 10 percent came from power mowers, with golf carts and utility vehicles sharing second place at 7 percent, and with snowmobiles, the fastest-growing segment of the business, also at 7 percent.
 Chain saw sales accounted for 4 percent of the final figure, while a full 70 percent came from marine products.
 The only failure of the decade was the boat-building enterprise; initially small operating losses grew each year, until the line was sold to Chris-Craft in 1970.
 Otherwise, the 1960s had been lucrative, as the 1969 net sales figure of $327.1 million showed.